 To clarify this point, let's take two foods, popsicles and spinach.

 Is a popsicle healthy?
-It depends on what you're NOT eating when you eat a popsicle.
-Meaning, if a popsicle is your dessert, and it's a substitution for ice cream, it's probably a really good choice for you.
+Not only does it depend on the nutritional value of the popsicle itself, but it depends on what you're NOT eating when you eat a popsicle.
+Meaning, if a popsicle is your dessert, and it's a substitution for an ice cream sundae, it’s definitely fewer calories and sugar and probably a good choice for you.
 But if eating a popsicle is the only way you eat fruit, then maybe I would hesitate to call that a healthy choice.